woblerr/authlog_exporter/README.md

 ./authlog_exporter <flags>
 ```

 By default, metrics will be collecting from `/var/log/auth.log` and will be available at http://localhost:9991/metrics.
 This means that the user who runs `authlog_exporter` should have read permission to file `/var/log/auth.log`.
-You can changed logfile location, port and endpoint by using the`--auth.log`, `--prom.port` and `--prom.endpoint` flags.
+You can changed log file location, port and endpoint by using the`--auth.log`, `--prom.port` and `--prom.endpoint` flags.

 For geoIP analyze you need to specify `--geo.type` flag:
 * `db` - for local geoIP database file,